-So we're a group of volunteers from the industry doing what we can, to help.
+So we're a tiny team doing what we can, to help.
 We can't have women leaders, if they're not joining the industry, or are ignorant of STEM itself.
 Diversity is important in any industry - and STEM especially.
 Diversity of thought leads to innovation.

 In the press